 - giving us four weeks' notice, either in writing or over the phone

 - completing our End of tenancy form.
 You can also get this from our Customer Services team

 - arranging to clear the property and return the keys.

 When you end your tenancy we will:

-• write to confirm receipt of this and confirm the date that your tenancy ends
+- write to confirm that we have received this and confirm the date when your tenancy ends

-• tell you how much rent you need to pay to have a clear account
+- tell you how much rent you need to pay to clear your account

 When you leave you need to: